mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/interceptors.md

-# Aspects - Overview
+# Aspects - Interceptors
 ---

 Aspect-Oriented Programming (AOP) addresses the challenge of managing "cross-cutting concerns" of your application like logging, security, or error handling.
 AOP introduces the concept of an "aspect" which is a modular unit specifically designed to handle one of these cross-cutting concerns.

+**AllOverIt** provides these aspects in the form of class-level and method-level interceptors.
 The implementation provided by this library is limited to intercepting methods on classes that inherit from an interface as it uses [DispatchProxy](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.dispatchproxy/) under the hood.
 Interception is based on reflection so it's important to consider any performance concerns.
 This approach can be useful, however, when you need to intercept methods on a class that you don't have access to due to coming from a third-party library.

 Consider the following `interface` representing a service that returns a 'secret value':